DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 In order for someone to securely send you a file with the help of `GnuPG`, they first have to import your private key and then use it to encrypt the intended file.
-You can share a your public key with the sender by any means that you want.
-The public key is safe for anyone to see.
+You can share your public key with the sender by any means that you want.
+Your public key is safe for anyone to see and use.

 ```
+# TODO: Add fingerprint checking and a link to Bonus 2, see manual "Importing a public key"

 $ gpg --import my_pubkey.gpg
 $ gpg --encrypt --output secret.txt.enc --recipient dusan_dimitric@yahoo.com secret.txt
 $ ls